BC-FBC--College Football Preview Package,ADVISORY

 FBC--SLOWING DOWN

 College football's offensive revolution is literally slowing down.
 For the third straight season possessions per game dropped and 2017 saw a significant drop in plays per game, which led to less scoring.
 The ''fast football'' craze sparked by the likes of Oregon appears to be fading.
 By College Football Writer Ralph D. Russo.
-UPCOMING: 800 words, photos by noon Aug.
+SENT: 1,100 words, photos Aug.
 6.

 FBC--YEAR OF THE DEFENSIVE LINEMAN

 CHESTNUT HILL, Mass. - In college football's year of the defensive lineman, Boston College's Zach Allen is not getting the publicity of Clemson's four potential first-round draft picks, the latest Bosa harassing quarterbacks at Ohio State or Houston's Ed Oliver.
 But the NFL scouts are well aware of Allen, too.
 With an obsessive dedication to an early-to-bed-early-too-rise routine and strict diet of George Foreman Grill meals, Allen has put himself on the same level as all those former five-star prospects.
 By College Football Writer Ralph D. Russo.
-UPCOMING: 750 words, photos by noon Aug.
+SENT: 1,100 words, photos Aug.
 9. With FBC--PICK SIX-DEFENSIVE LINEMEN.

 FBC--HOW TO MAKE A SCHEDULE